tyconsulting/blog.tyang.github.io/_posts/2014-07-06-using-external-knowledge-base-opsmgr.md

 <strong><span style="color: #ff0000;">Please Note: </span></strong>this post is 100% based on my own experience working on a very large OpsMgr environment which involves a mixture of 2007 and 2012 management groups and many support teams.

-As I have been working for a “Customer” for the last 3 years instead of working for a solutions provider, who generally only spend a short period of time and move on to the next engagement, I am able to see the challenges within the organisation from a social and culture point of view.
+As I have been working for a "Customer" for the last 3 years instead of working for a solutions provider, who generally only spend a short period of time and move on to the next engagement, I am able to see the challenges within the organisation from a social and culture point of view.
 Hopefully you can pick up few points that also apply to your environment.
 <h3>Knowledge Base Management in OpsMgr</h3>
 In OpsMgr, knowledge base (KB) articles can exist in 2 places: Product Knowledge and Company Knowledge.